aliparlakci/bulk-downloader-for-reddit/docs/CONTRIBUTING.md

 ### Configuration for authenticated tests

 There should be configuration file `test_config.cfg` in the project's root directory to be able to run the integration tests with reddit authentication.
 See how to create such files [here](../README.md#configuration).
-The easiest way of creating this file is copying your existing `default_config.cfg` file from the path stated in the previous link and renaming it to `test_config.cfg`
+The easiest way of creating this file is copying your existing `default_config.cfg` file from the path stated in the previous link and renaming it to `test_config.cfg` Be sure that user_token key exists in test_config.cfg.

 ---